Police Search for Gunman Who Fatally Shot Teen After Attempted Robbery in Koreatown

-Police are searching for a man who fatally shot a 16-year-old in an attempted robbery in Koreatown.
+Police are searching for a man who fatally shot a teen in an attempted robbery in Koreatown.

 Police are continuing to search for the man and are hoping that surveillance footage from nearby businesses were able to get a description of him.